davide-lombardo/davidelombardo-blog/src/assets/posts/my-front-end-web-development-setup/post.md

 **Other Options:** [Firefox](https://www.mozilla.org/en-US/firefox/products/), [Opera](http://www.opera.com/), [Safari](http://www.apple.com/safari/) (Mac only), [Edge](https://www.microsoft.com/en-us/windows/microsoft-edge/microsoft-edge) (Windows only)

 As a front end web developer, you should have all the browsers downloaded for testing.
-If you're in an Apple, you can download virtual machines or generate screenshots of Edge at the [Microsoft Developer Tools](https://developer.microsoft.com/en-us/microsoft-edge/tools/) website.
+If you're using macOS, you can download virtual machines or generate screenshots of Edge at the [Microsoft Developer Tools](https://developer.microsoft.com/en-us/microsoft-edge/tools/) website.

 ### **Extensions**